mtdagar/HoroscopePredictions/README.md

 # HoroscopePredictions

-A Modular Horoscope Prediction App based on the Aztro API
+Horoscope Stories based on the Aztro API.

 # Screenshots